SkylineGBO/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_cm_ds_qam_ch.md

 # I-DOCSIS parameters – CM DS QAM CH

 This page contains an overview of the CM DS QAM CH parameters available in the I-DOCSIS branch of the EPM Solution.
+This information is presented and available for the Cable Modem level on Dashboards.

 - **Name \[IDX]**: Direct value.
 The display name of the CM-channel relation.